The Miller and the Sweep: Production and release

-The Miller and the Sweep was one of George Albert Smith's earliest productions, having built his first film camera the previous year.
+The Miller and the Sweep was one of Smith's earliest productions, having built his first film camera the previous year.
 It was filmed in a single shot on 24 July 1897 in front of Race Hill Mill on the South Downs, north of Brighton Racecourse, and then re-filmed on 24 September - it is probably this latter version that has survived.
 These two versions are mentioned in Smith's cash book.
 There is no mention of the first print from July being sold.
 It is likely that the film was rehearsed before filming, as this was Smith's usual way of working with fiction films.
 The names of the actors are unknown, as with many films from the period, and it is not clear whether they are professional actors, music hall performers, comedians, or simply amateurs.

 The September version of the film was available for commercial sale within a fortnight of its filming, and two prints were sold in the first week of October.